On the Home-Space Problem for Petri Nets and its Ackermannian Complexity: Abstract

 \section{Abstract}

-A set of configurations $\mathbf{H}$ is an home-space for a set of configurations $\mathbf{X}$ of a Petri net if every configuration reachable from $\mathbf{X}$ can reach $\mathbf{H}$.
-The semilinear home-space problem for Petri nets asks, given a Petri net $A$, and semilinear sets of configurations $\mathbf{X},\mathbf{H}$ if $\mathbf{H}$ is an home-space for $\mathbf{X}$.
-In 1989, Davide de Frutos Escrig and Colette Johnen proved that the problem is decidable when $\mathbf{X}$ is a singleton and $\mathbf{H}$ is a finite union of linear sets using the same periods.
-In this paper, we show that the general problem is decidable.
+A set of configurations $H$ is a home-space for a set of configurations $X$ of a~Petri net if every configuration reachable from (any configuration in) $X$ can reach (some configuration in) $H$.
+The semilinear home-space problem for Petri nets asks, given a Petri net and semilinear sets of configurations $X$, $H$, if $H$ is a home-space for $X$.
+In 1989, David de Frutos Escrig and Colette Johnen proved that the problem is decidable when $X$ is a singleton and $H$ is a finite union of linear sets with the same periods.
+In this paper, we show that the general (semilinear) problem is decidable.
 This result is obtained by proving a duality between the reachability problem and the non-home-space problem.
-More formally, we prove that for any Petri net $A$ and for any linear set of configurations $\mathbf{L}$, we can effectively compute a semilinear set $\mathbf{W}$ of configurations such that for every set $\mathbf{X}$, the set $\mathbf{L}$ is not an home-space for $\mathbf{X}$ if, and only if $\mathbf{W}$ is reachable from $\mathbf{X}$.
+In particular, we prove that for any Petri net and any semilinear set of configurations $H$ we can effectively compute a~semilinear set $C$ of configurations, called a non-reachability core for $H$, such that for every set $X$ the set $H$ is not a home-space for $X$ if, and only if, $C$ is reachable from $X$.
+We show that the established relation to the reachability problem yields the Ackermann-completeness of the (semilinear) home-space problem.
+For this we also show that, given a Petri net with an initial marking, the set of minimal reachable markings can be constructed in Ackermannian time.